Automattic/ghactivity/readme.txt

 1. Install the GHActivity plugin via the WordPress.org plugin repository, or via your dashboard
 2. Activate the plugin
-3. Go to Settings > GHActivity Manager in your dashboard and configure the plugin.
+3. Go to Settings > GHActivity Activity Settings in your dashboard and configure the plugin.
 4. Enjoy! :)

 == Frequently Asked Questions ==